 Some people consider wearing court shoes indoors, but that is not advisable.
 Tennis shoes don’t have a good grip on indoor courts.
 They are designed to be played on surfaces with a lot of friction.
 So, if you wear tennis shoes indoors, you may find yourself slipping.

 Walking and running shoes are not meant for the intensity of racquetball either.
 You have to make fast stops, turns or pivots and often make lateral movements in racquetball.
-Running shoes are designed for movement forwards.
+Running shoes are designed for moving forwards.
 They have thick padding in the soles for absorbing impact.
 There’s not a lot of support for the ankles in running shoes.
 If you play in them, you could end up rolling your ankles.

 Suitable Shoes for Racquetball